-The direction of traffic: ingress rules apply to incoming connections from specified sources to Google Cloud targets, and egress rules apply to traffic going to specified destinations from targets.
+The direction of connection: ingress rules apply to incoming connections from specified sources to Google Cloud targets, and egress rules apply to connections going to specified destinations from targets.

 A numerical priority, which determines whether the rule is applied.
 Only the highest priority (lowest priority number) rule whose other components match traffic is applied; conflicting rules with lower priorities are ignored.